OpenNebula/docs/source/installation_and_configuration/opennebula_services/oneflow.rst

 .. note::

-    After a configuration change, the OneFlow server must be :ref:`restarted <oneflow_configure_service>` to take effect.
+    After a configuration change, the OneFlow server must be :ref:`restarted <oneflow_conf_service>` to take effect.

 +---------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 |       Parameter           |                                                                               Description                                                                               |